Manita-Inn/IoT-Group-1-Mini-Project/README.md

   * Servo Motors: control entry and exit gates.
 * **Displays:**
   * TM1637 4-Digit Display Module - Displays the number of available parking spaces
   * I2C 16x2 LCD Display - Displays
+* **Supporting components:**
+  * Power Supply / USB Cable: provides power to the ESP32 and the connected modules
+  * Jumper wires: used to connect sensors, displays and actuators to the ESP32 pins

 ## System Architecture
 The system architecture follows a layered structure consisting of sensors, processing and user interfaces.